AsherDontPlay/School-billing-system/README.md

-# School-billing-system
+# School Billing System
-midterm exam for programming 1
+This is for the midterm exam of the Programming 1 lecture Consist of some basic functions:
+- Insert
+- Display
+- Append (add)
+- Delete
+- List the number of records
+- Search
+- Payment
+- Not Pay Student (Debt)